yuno-payments/yuno-docs/docs/Wallets/apple-pay/sdk-integration-copy.md

 ### Subscription management URL

-For SDK recurring payments, you must provide a subscription management URL where customers can:
+For SDK recurring payments, you must provide a subscription management URL where customers can manage and cancel their subscription.
+Include it in your customer communications.

-* View their subscription details
-* Update payment methods
-* Cancel subscriptions
-* Modify billing schedules

-This URL should be included in your subscription configuration and customer communications.

 ## Related documentation